ucsb-cs24/s19/backup_pa/pa02/pa02_new.md

 # Submission instructions

 Submit your code on Gradescope.
 You must organize your program in the files: `main.cpp`, `movies.cpp`, `tests.cpp`, `movies.h`,`tests.h`, `utility.cpp` and `utility.h` Also, you must create a `Makefile` that compiles your program to an executable called `movies` and `tests`.
-In addition, you have to submit a report on Gradescope containing your time values searches.
+In addition, you have to submit a report on Gradescope as a pdf file.